 Dinner Menu

-This menu is the work of Chef Cohen, Maria Herrera, our Chef de Cuisine; and Rachel Bossett, our Pastry Chef; alongside Sous Chefs Megan Starnes, Andrew Duong, and Dane Wimer, and pastry assistant Rachel Diego.
+This menu is the work of Chef Cohen, Maria Herrera, our Chef de Cuisine; and Rachel Bossett, our Pastry Chef; alongside Sous Chefs Megan Starnes, Andrew Duong, and Dane Wimer, with pastry assistant Rachel Diego.

-First Course - Onion
+First Course - celery

-Second Course - mushroom
+Second Course - Brussels Sprouts

-Third Course - lettuce
+Third Course - squash

-Fourth Course - beet
+Fourth Course - kale

-Fifth Course - cauliflower
+Fifth Course - mushroom

 And because it’s us, you know you’ll get a few treats from the kitchen depending on what we’re working on that day!